cybergarage/mupnp/doc/mupnpcproguide.md

 # Programming Guide for C

+The programming guide describes how to create your UPnP™ devices and control points using mUPnP for C. The guide is divided into the following sections.

 # 1 Introduction

 UPnP™*[^1] architecture is based on open networking to enable discovery and control of networked devices and services, such as media servers and players at home.